jonnor/agree/doc/braindump.md

 Possibly this could be done by having a set of contracts, which all code in a library/module/class obeys?

+# Best practices with contracts

+For public/external APIs, contracts should be declared in an file external from the implementation.
+For instance in a file under ./constracts, then used by files in ./src (implementation) and ./test or ./spec (tests).
+This make sure that changes to publically relied-upon contracts, and get due attention during code review.

 # Embedded devices
 How to apply introspectable contracts to embedded devices?